 Because HPV is almost always symptomless, it spreads quickly as people unwittingly pass it from partner to partner.
 Even without symptoms, the virus is still infectious.
-If symptoms do occur, they can be quite unspecific and mild, and will require a medical doctors appointment to confirm a diagnosis.
+If symptoms do occur, they can be relatively unspecific and mild.
+It will require a visit to your medical doctor to confirm a diagnosis.
 The symptoms tend to be genital warts.
-The warts will appear weeks or months after contact with a partner who is carrying the virus, and will look like small bumps around the genital area.
+The warts will appear weeks or months after contact with a partner who is carrying the virus and will look like small bumps around the genital area.
 Two types of HPV (type 6 and type 11) are responsible for most cases of genital warts.
 They don’t lead to cancer or any other serious health problem and are classified as a symptom of low-risk HPV.

 HPV isn’t exclusively sexually transmitted.
 While using physical protective barriers (such as condoms and dental dams) can reduce the risk, any genital skin to skin contact can be enough for the virus to infect a new host.
 The virus needs direct skin to skin contact to be transmitted.
 Therefore, HPV can not spread through blood or body fluids (unlike STIs like HIV), and you cannot contract it from toilet seats, sharing food utensils, or swimming in pools.

-HPV is linked to an increase in the risk of certain cancers, which include cancers of the cervix, vagina, vulva, penis and anus, as well as parts of the mouth and throat.
-At least 12 types of HPV have been identified as being linked to cancer, and these are known as high-risk HPV.
+HPV is linked to an increase in the risk of certain cancers, including cancers of the cervix, vagina, vulva, penis, and anus, and parts of the mouth and throat.
+At least 12 types of HPV have been identified as being linked to cancer, known as high-risk HPV.
 HPV type 16 and 18 lead to the majority of HPV related cancer cases.
-High-risk HPV can cause mutations to occur in normal cells, and the abnormal cells can lead to the development of cancer over time.
+High-risk HPV can cause mutations to occur in normal cells, and the abnormal cells can lead to cancer development over time.

 Vaccine for HPV

 Vaccination can lower the risk of men and women contracting HPV.
-Currently, there are three vaccines that have been approved in the US to protect against the virus, and they are effective against the strains that cause health problems.
+Currently, three vaccines have been approved in the US to protect against the virus, and they are effective against the strains that cause health problems.

-The vaccines work best before someone has become infected, and so it is recommended by the Centres for Disease Control (CDC) that all children aged 11 and 12 should get the vaccine so they are protected before coming sexually active.
-The CDC has recommended that adults up to the age of 45 be vaccinated for HPV so there is a good chance your insurance company will cover the cost of your vaccination.
+The vaccines work best before someone has become infected.
+So it is recommended by the Centres for Disease Control (CDC) that all children aged 11 and 12 should get the vaccine, so they are protected before becoming sexually active.
+The CDC has recommended that adults up to the age of 45 be vaccinated for HPV, so there is a good chance your insurance company will cover your vaccination cost.

-A diagnostic test for HPV does exist for women, and the best way for women to protect themselves and their partners is having regular screenings and pap smears (which detects any potentially cancerous cells in the cervix).
-However, there is currently no HPV test for men, though anal screening can be offered for men who have sex with other men as this is considered a more high risk activity in terms of contracting HPV.
+A diagnostic test for HPV exists for women.
+The best way for women to protect themselves and their partners is to have regular screenings and pap smears (which detect any potentially cancerous cells in the cervix).
+However, there is currently no HPV test for men, though anal screening can be offered for men who have sex with other men as this is considered a more high-risk activity in terms of contracting HPV.

-The immune system is usually very competent at removing HPV from the body, and treatment is rarely needed (unlike other STIs which can require courses of antibiotics or antivirals).
-Research suggests that approximately 50 per cent of people with HPV will clear the virus within eight months, and a further 90 per cent will find themselves HPV negative within two years.
+The immune system is usually very competent at removing HPV from the body, and treatment is rarely needed (unlike other STIs requiring courses of antibiotics or antivirals).
+Research suggests that approximately 50 percent of people with HPV will clear the virus within eight months, and a further 90 percent will find themselves HPV negative within two years.
 Usually, it hasn’t caused any harm during this time.
-However, if your immune system is unable to fight off the virus, then the HPV may persist for longer, which can lead to complications.
+However, if your immune system is unable to fight off the virus, then the HPV may persist for longer, leading to complications.

-If you have been diagnosed with HPV, make sure you return to the doctors every few months to check if it has been cleared and closely follow the directions from your own personal doctor.
+If you have been diagnosed with HPV, make sure you return to the doctors every few months to check if it has been cleared and closely follow your own personal doctor’s directions.

-The first step in HPV prevention is to be vaccinated against the high risk strains.
-Condoms and/or dental dams can lower the risk but not remove it completely since it can be transmitted from skin contact (eg thigh to thigh).
+The first step in HPV prevention is to be vaccinated against high-risk strains.
+Condoms and/or dental dams can lower the risk but not remove it since it can be transmitted from skin contact (e.g., thigh to thigh).